Julianne2025/Data-Analytics-Portfolio/Fabric/README.md

 Use a Fabric Warehouse or Lakehouse as a curated finance-data source; build the Power BI semantic model, DAX measures, security, and executive financial reports; validate the results to the GL and budget.

+“I translate finance and operational data into reliable, modeled Power BI reporting, and I understand the SQL Server, Azure, and Fabric data layers that support it.”